(An abridged version of this was printed in the Virgin Islands Daily News Hugo 20th anniversary edition)

 At Thanksgiving, we still didn't have power, so we had dinner with friends.
 They cooked in their outdoor kitchen, and we did laundry, thankful for their washing machine, one of the many things we no longer took for granted.
 We had a lot to be thankful for.
 We had survived Hugo and the trying months that followed.

 Last year I returned for Thanksgiving.
 Of course the power went out just before the holiday.
 While my parents wondered if the turkey would keep, I thought about those formative months after Hugo and Marilyn.
-That night I looked out at the darkened hills and listened to the once-familiar hum of generators.
+That night I looked out at the darkened hills and listened to the once-familiar hum of frogs and generators.
 It was surprisingly comforting.
-Despite the years I'd spent away, in some ways this is still home.
+It sounded like home.